zwt233/Grain/README.md

 ## Cite

-If you use GAMLP in a scientific publication, we would appreciate citations to the following paper:
+If you use Grain in a scientific publication, we would appreciate citations to the following paper:
 ```
 @article{zhang2021grain,
   title={GRAIN: improving data efficiency of gra ph neural networks via diversified in fluence maximization},